ivancadena98/ivancadena98/README.md

 - 👋 Hi, I’m Ivan Martinez Cadena
 - 👀 I’m interested in new technologies and development with .net/c/c++
-- 🌱 I’m currently learning Microservices with .net 6
+- 🌱 I’m currently improving my technical skills learning Design Patterns with C++ and start working on Open Source projects.
 - 📫 How to reach me ivancadena98@outlook.com

 <!---